Colleges by Location

 Student to Faculty Ratio

 According to the latest information, the total number of faculty members at this school is 54.
-There were 28 male and 26 female teachers at this school in 2021.
+28 male and 26 female faculty members were active at this school in 2021.

 Student Population Diversity Graph